 Hit the icon before 3D button in each title to open the Profile setting panel.
 Then, click the "Common Audio" group and select MP3 as output format.

-Note: You could click "Apple to all" button to set MP3 as output format for all FLAC audios, and click "+" button on the profile setting panel to adjust audio parameters of output MP3 files, including audio codec, bit rate, quality, channel, etc.
+Note: You could click "Apply to all" button to set MP3 as output format for all FLAC audios, and click "+" button on the profile setting panel to adjust audio parameters of output MP3 files, including audio codec, bit rate, quality, channel, etc.

 Step 4: Convert FLAC to iTunes MP3 on Mac